enspirit/rack-robustness/README.md

 ## Why?

 In my opinion, Sinatra's error handling is sometimes a bit limited for real-case needs.
 So I came up with something a bit more Rack-ish, that allows handling exceptions actively, because exceptions occur and that you'll handle them... enventually.
+A more theoretic argumentation would be:

+* Exceptions occur, because you can't always test/control boundary conditions.
+E.g. your code can pro-actively test that a file exists before reading it, but it cannot pro-actively test that the user removes the network cable in the middle of a download.
+* The behavior to adopt when obstacles occur is not necessary defined where the exception is thrown, but often higher in the call stack.
+* In ruby web apps, the Rack's call stack is a very important part of your stack.
+Middlewares, routes and controllers do rarely rescue all errors, so it's still your job to rescue errors higher in the call stack.

-So Rack::Robustness is a try/catch mechanism as a middleware, to be used along the Rack call stack as you would use a standard one in a more common call stack:
+Rack::Robustness is therefore a try/catch mechanism as a middleware, to be used along the Rack call stack as you would use a standard one in a more conventional call stack:

 ```java
 try {